Joao231/MedCloudCare/README.md

 In the sixth window, go to the "kubernetes/frontend" folder and run "docker build frontend:1 -f Dockerfile <path_to_frontend_root_folder> adn then go to "kubernetes/frontend/terraform_frontend" folder and run the commands "terraform init", "terraform plan" and "terraform apply".

 In the seventh window, run the command "minikube tunnel".

+Then, you have to ssh into the backend pod to run "python3 manage.py shell" and apply these commands "from django.contrib.auth.models import Group, Permission", "new_group, created = Group.objects.get_or_create(name='health_professionals')" and new_group, created = Group.objects.get_or_create(name='investigators').
+Then, leave the shell and execute the file "admin_key_iv.py" to add a key and a iv to the admin to encrypt his information in the database.
+Then exit the pod shell.

 Now, you can close all windows except the last one.